JorjaFox/library/content/posts/transcript/2009/the-kevin-and-bean-show.md

 **Host 2:** Exactly.

-**Host:** Before we get caught up and talk about what happens tonight, and the return of season 10, thereâs no way anyone, in the beginning, thought that _CSI_ would turn into one of the biggest hits in the history of television.
+**Host:** Before we get caught up and talk about what happens tonight, and the return of season 10, there's no way anyone, in the beginning, thought that _CSI_ would turn into one of the biggest hits in the history of television.
 When you guys started, I mean, this was something new on network television.
 Your show came out, doing stuff different.
 But nobody expected the juggernaut that it became, right?

 **Jorja:** I thought a show about death, on a Friday night, was gonna be a gigantic clunker.
 Really, terrible, horrible, clunker.
 But the story was so intriguing to me, I sort of fell under a trance from the moment I read the script.
 I was like "Alright, well I have to do this!"